002and001/FHHSandBoxViewer/README.md

     }];

 `
-##### Attention:
- If you use the System NavigationBar you might need to set true for the navigationBar's isHiiden and translucent before you push sandBoxViewerVC,like
-`
-	[self.navigationController.navigationBar setHidden:YES];
-	[self.navigationController.navigationBar setTranslucent:YES];
-	[self.navigationController pushViewController:sandBoxViewerVC animated:YES];
-`

 ##### Tip:
  If you are not satisied with existing functions,you could make a fork then do some changes you like.